Russia says it downed 3 drones outside Moscow, suspects it was attack by Ukraine

 Two drones were brought down outside Moscow as they approached the warehouses of a local military unit, Moscow region Gov. Andrei Vorobyov said Wednesday, in what could be the latest attempt by Ukraine to strike targets inside Russia during the early stages of Kyiv’s most recent counteroffensive.

-The wreckage of a third drone was found about 20 kilometers (12 miles) away from the site of the crash, Russian media reported.
+They came down near the village of Lukino, administratively part of the city of Moscow, Russian media reported.
+The wreckage of a third drone was reportedly found about 20 kilometers (12 miles) away.
 No damage or casualties were reported.

-Russia’s Defense Ministry claimed it was “an unsuccessful attempt at a terrorist attack” by “the Kyiv regime” on its facilities in the Moscow region, adding in a statement that all three drones were brought down by radio-electronic means.
+Russia’s Defense Ministry claimed it was “an unsuccessful attempt at a terrorist attack” by “the Kyiv regime” on its facilities in the Moscow region, adding in a statement that all three drones were brought down by electronic jamming.

 Ukraine, which usually doesn’t confirm attacks on Russian soil, made no immediate comment about the downed drones.
 Previously, Ukrainian officials have emphasized the country’s right to strike any target in response to Russia’s invasion and war that started in February 2022.